Board of Directors

 Laura Mallard is a Senior Lecturer in the Department of Geology at Appalachian State University.
 She teaches courses on Oceanography, Water Resources, and Environmental Issues in Geology.
 At the university, she also advises students in the Department of Geology who are seeking licensure in NC to teach Earth Science.

-Jessica Janc Lipinski and her family made their way to Boone for a long weekend of hiking and outdoor adventure.
+Jessica Janc and her family made their way to Boone for a long weekend of hiking and outdoor adventure.
 Within a day they fell in love with the town and the surrounding mountains.
 Six months later they were calling Boone home and Two Rivers was a vital part of that decision.
-Her son, Gavin, started at Two Rivers in Kindergarten and is now a second grader.
+Her son, Gavin, started at Two Rivers in Kindergarten and is now a fifth grader.

 Charlene Grasinger is the Assistant Director of Mentoring at the Western Youth Network.
 She is a former 5th Grade teacher with a Master's in Elementary Education from Appalachian State.
 Charlene served in the Peace Corps in Uganda 2010-2012.
 She loves to be outdoors, yoga, climbing at Center 45 and traveling.